alfredogiwisch/alfredogiwisch/README.md

 - 🌱 I’m currently learning ABAP SAP, Salesforce Ajax and as frontend developer React, Javascript, HTML, CSS
 - 💞️ I’m looking to collaborate and work on important IT projects to growth skills
 - 📫 How to reach me -> alfredo.giwisch@gmail.com or -> Whatsapp call +54 11 54629516 or  -> Twitter @giwisch
+- 👀 The latest video about the Kawasaki GPX 600 dashboard in 2023 -> https://www.youtube.com/watch?v=nPoxWemPIDs
 - 🎞️ A video about the Kawasaki digital dashboard -> https://www.youtube.com/watch?v=gClL3klPd6k&ab_channel=alfredokiwi
 - 🎞️ A video about the accelerometer testing phase -> https://www.youtube.com/watch?v=hluzQ33nhHE&ab_channel=alfredokiwi
 - 🎞️ The new firmware on GLCD 128x64 sep2021-> https://www.youtube.com/watch?v=_Xlm8-9AO3s&t=3s&ab_channel=alfredokiwi